Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Experiments

 \subsubsection{Data generation}

-Firstly, we randomly generate the source point cloud $\mathcal{P}$ in the cube \([-100,100]^3\).
+First, we randomly generate the source point cloud $\mathcal{P}$ in the cube \([-100,100]^3\).
 The source point cloud is transformed by a random rotation \(\bm{R}_{gt}\in \mathbb{SO}(3)\) and a random translation \(\bm{t}_{gt}\in[-100,100]^3\) to generate the target point cloud $\mathcal{Q}$.
-Then a portion of the points in the target point cloud is replaced by arbitrarily generated points to simulate outliers.
+Then, a portion of points in the target point cloud is replaced by arbitrarily generated points to simulate outliers.
 The outlier rate $\eta$ is the ratio of these replaced points to all points.
 Besides, zero-mean Gaussian noise with standard deviation $\sigma$ is added to the target point cloud.
 Notably, the inlier threshold in each synthetic data experiment is set according to the standard deviation of the noise.
+Moreover, synthetic data experiments are conducted in Appendix E to theoretically assess the sensitivity of the proposed method to the inlier threshold.